magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

+.. _campaign-id_user:

+Username
+""""""""

+We did not write the description to this field.

 .. _campaign-id_plan:

 Plan
 """"

-We not write the description to this field.
+What plan do you want to use to bill this campaign?